 In this article, we explore the turn to “people-centric” regional governance at the Association of Southeast Asian Nations (ASEAN) and the Economic Community of West African States (ECOWAS).
 We show that while both organizations have institutionalized the same norm, at a similar time and for similar reasons, officials at each organization understand and enact it different ways and with different effects.
 This variation, we show, is explained by the particulars of each regional community of practice.

 Additionally, I am co-authoring a chapter exploring regional organizations more generally:

-Aarie Glas and David Zarnett (n.d.), “Regional Organizations” in Fen Osler Hampson and Alp Ozerdem (eds.), The Routledge Handbook of Peace, Security and Development.
-In Preparation.
+Aarie Glas and David Zarnett (forthcoming), “Regional Organizations” in Fen Osler Hampson and Alp Ozerdem (eds.), The Routledge Handbook of Peace, Security and Development.

-In this chapter we survey the history of regional organizing by states and the development of scholarly literature attempting to explain this phenomena, and we outline the contours of contemporary scholarly debate from the rationalist design of institutions to organizations as sites of social learning to regional organizations as actors themselves.
+In this chapter we survey the history of regional organizing by states and the development of scholarly literature attempting to explain this phenomena.
+We also outline the contours of contemporary scholarly debates, from the rationalist design of institutions to organizations as sites of social learning to regional organizations as actors themselves.

 II.
 Norms and Practices in the Association of Southeast Asian Nations

 In an on-going project, I am building on the central arguments of my book project and 2017 EJIR article to narrow in on the norms and practices of Southeast Asian regionalism and the ASEAN Community.
 More precisely, I explore variation in norms and practice of regional governance and conflict management within ASEAN.
 While many scholars articulate a singular “ASEAN way”, this project examines variation within the region itself.
 Two works-in-progress address these issues:

 Aarie Glas (n.d.)
 “Inside and Outside the ASEAN Way: Stigma and Practice in Southeast Asia.”
 Paper in Progress.